-For the KP, the recourse actions allow to add new items and discard already selected items.
-Given a penalty coefficient $\rho$, when adding a new item, its value is computed as $\frac{v}{\rho}$; when discarding an item, a cost $\rho v$ is payed.
+For the KP, the recourse actions allow for adding new items and discarding previously selected items.
+Given a penalty coefficient $\rho$, the value of a newly added item is $\frac{v}{\rho}$, while discarding a previously selected item incurs a cost of $\rho v$.
 For the WSMC, the recourse action consists of adding extra units of the non-covered items at the price of paying an additional cost.
-The additional cost for each unit of not satisfied coverage requirement of the $i$-th item is computed as the maximum set cost among the ones that cover it, multiplied by coefficient $\rho$.
-For the WSMC, the availability matrices were generated following a set of guidelines by \citet{grossman1997computational} that lead to realistic instances.
-The set costs are generated uniformly at random from the range $\left[ 1, 100 \right]$.
+The additional cost for each unit of unsatisfied coverage requirement of the $i$-th item is computed as the maximum set cost among the ones that cover it, multiplied by the coefficient $\rho$.
 We run experiments on the KP-50 and with $\rho \in \{ 5, 10, 20 \}$, and on the WSMC with 10 items and 50 sets.
-In \cref{appendix:supp_res}, we provide additional results for the WSMC $5 \times 25$ and for a KP-50 with stochastic capacity instead of item weights, which have similar results.
+In \Cref{appendix:supp_res}, we provide additional results for the WSMC $5 \times 25$ and for a KP-50 with stochastic capacity instead of item weights, which lead to similar results.

-The results are presented in \cref{table:stochastic_weights_kp} and \cref{table_main:wsmc}. \textit{\ouracronym{} significantly outperforms the other methods in terms of relative post-hoc regret}.
-In the WSMC, \ouracronym{} tends to be conservative, resulting in a higher relative regret for solutions that do not require the recourse action, especially with higher $\rho$ values.
-Conversely, in the case of the KP, the \ouracronym{} solution requires recourse actions; but still consistently achieves lower post-hoc regret.
-One possible explanation for this phenomenon is that both overestimating and underestimating the item weights might lead to infeasible solutions, and resort to respectively discarding or adding items.
-PFL is more accurate, though with a higher regret, and converges faster than the other methods, while \textsc{CombOptNet} is the least accurate.
-Similarly to the previous experiments, \ouracronym{} converges slowly, requiring a larger number of epochs.
+We can see in \Cref{table:stochastic_weights_kp} and \Cref{table_main:wsmc} that \textit{\ouracronym{} significantly outperforms the other methods in terms of expected relative post-hoc regret}.
+In the WSMC, \ouracronym{} consistently produces the lowest relative post-hoc regret.
+As $\rho$ increases, it becomes more conservative, reducing the infeasibility ratio, but resulting in a higher relative regret for solutions that do not require the recourse action.
+In the case of the KP, the \ouracronym{} solutions generally require recourse actions; but still consistently achieve the lowest post-hoc regret.
+In terms of MSE, PFL is the most accurate, while \textsc{CombOptNet} is the least accurate.
+Similarly to the previous experiments, \ouracronym{} converges slowly, requiring a relatively large number of epochs.